Skip to main

 EDBSP1023 Phonetics, Phonology and Oral Communication

-This course teaches undergraduate students to identify and understand the sounds of the English language.
+This unit teaches undergraduate students to identify and understand the sounds of the English language.
 Australian Standard English, like all languages, is composed of a set of specific sounds, i.e. phonemes, and all words are made up of these sounds.
 Understanding the sounds of the English, including how they are articulated, is essential for a range of professions, including teachers of English, in particular for teaching phonics, speech pathologists, audiologists, and learning integration aides.
-Students completing this course will be able to identify the sounds that make up any given word of English, articulate and explain these sounds for pedagogical purposes.
-They will have the skills to transcribe English words in the international phonetic alphabet, and understand place and manner of articulation and the acoustic relations of the phonetics and phonology of English.
-The course introduces students to the articulatory and acoustic phonetics and phonology of English, including stress and intonation patterns, and how these function to create meaning in oral communication.
+Students completing this unit will be able to identify the sounds that make up any given word of English, articulate and explain these sounds for pedagogical purposes.
+They will have the skills to transcribe English words in the international phonetic alphabet, and to understand place of articulation, manner of articulation, and the acoustic relations of the phonetics and phonology of English.
+The unit introduces students to the articulatory and acoustic phonetics and phonology of English, including stress and intonation patterns, and how these function to create meaning in oral communication.
 Students will be able to identify stress patterns in English words and sentences.
-Students will also understand the communication milestones in speech development, and oral communication development across the lifespan.
+Students will also understand speech development, and oral communication development across the lifespan.
 Students will learn about research into how oral language supports literacy development, and evidence-based practices such as phonics instruction.
 Students will also understand how oral language development supports reading and writing development.
-The course covers phonemic awareness, phonological awareness, and the grammar associated with spoken discourse and oral communication.
+The unit covers phonemic awareness, phonological awareness, and the grammar associated with spoken discourse and oral communication.

 Credit points